..................................................

 structure his relatives reside.
 And on probing further, it turned out to be an interesting story of

 a man with courage and foresight.
-On seeing and examining the weapons, old swords and
+On seeing more and examining the weapons, old swords and

-daggers supposedly used by him, in his campaigns made me delve further.
-It had
+daggers supposedly used by him, in his campaigns made me interested and delve further.
+On holding the swords and daggers, I knew it had

 a story to tell of the brave man who ventured out, to be part of the Maratha history.